NathanDuran/Maptask-Corpus/README.md

 - word_freq = Dictionary with {word : frequency} pairs.
 - vocabulary = Full vocabulary - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
 - vocabulary_size = Number of words in the vocabulary.
-- label_freq = Dictionary with {dialogue act label : frequency} pairs.
+- label_freq = [Dataframe](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) containing all data in the Dialogue Acts table above.
-- labels = Full labels - Gluon NLP [Vocabulary.](http://gluon-nlp.mxnet.io/api/modules/vocab.html#gluonnlp.Vocab)
+- labels = Full labels - List of all DA labels.
 - num_labels = Number of labels used from the Maptask data.

 Each data set also has: